 - first open Registry Editor (Registry Editor) - type regedit in Searchacquis in Start Menu (Or open a Run and tastasti regedit) Then give Enter

 - follow the path HKEY_LOCAL_MACHINESOFTWAREMicrosoftWindowsCurrentVersion

-- in the right pane you enter (String) ProgramFilesDir whose default value is set C: Program Files (If you have Windows installed on C :), double-click (or right-click->Modify) And change location any valid folder or partition.
+- in the right pane you enter (String) ProgramFilesDir whose default value is set C: Program Files (if you have Windowsthe one installed on C :); double-click (or right-click->Modify) And change location any valid folder or partition.

 - close regedit then restart your computer for the change to take effect

-Note: Before editing the system registry, make a backup of these (click on File in the upper left corner and select Export) to ensure that you will not suffer the consequences of any errors.
+Note: Before editing system registries, back them up (click on File in the upper left corner and select Export) to make sure you do not bear the consequences of any errors.

-*Valid for all versions of Windows XP, Windows Vista and Windows 7.
+*Valid for all versions Windows XP, Windows Sight yes Windows 7.